On this page:

-LCM involves Corrective Services NSW (CSNSW), NSW Health, NSW Police, Family and Community Services (FACS) and Extra Offender Management Services (EOMS) working together to manage individuals residing in the community who have a history of persistent reoffending or domestic violence offences and are at a medium-high risk of reoffending.
+LCM involves Corrective Services NSW (CSNSW), NSW Health, NSW Police, Family and Community Services (FACS) working together to manage individuals residing in the community who have a history of persistent reoffending or domestic violence offences and are at a medium-high risk of reoffending.
 LCM recognises that to improve community safety some of these offenders would benefit from coordinated and intensive interventions and services that are tailored and targeted towards reducing their risk of reoffending.

 Local LCM coordinators